Frequently Asked Questions

 - 26. Do I need a mobile or smart phone?

 Yes you must have one.
 Your mobile phone number will appear on your van, merchandisers and vending machines that you have.
 This way customers will be able to contact you and you will be able to respond quickly to customer enquiries.
 It also allows suppliers and the Franchisor to contact you during working hours.
 The Franchisor can advise you on call plans.
-An 0800 number attached to the cellphone is required.
+An 0800 number attached to the cellphone is a good idea.
 A smartphone is ideal for data management.

 - 27. What is involved in preparing a business plan for my proposed Franchised Business?